charlesrocabert/Koch-et-al-Predictability-of-Gene-Expression/README.md

 > This script generates input files necessary to the GWAA with GEMMA software:
 > - `.bed` and `.bim` files using `plink2`,
 > - `.fam` and `.pheno` files using the script `EditFam.R`.
-> Files are generated at once for all the phenotypes (expression, plasticity, noise and fitness).
+> Files are generated at once for all the phenotypes (expression and fitness).

 #### ⚙️ `2_UploadGemmaFiles.py` (local):
 > This script exports all the input files (`.bed`, `.bim`, `.fam` and `.pheno`) to the distant storage server.